 10.4.
 Booting process

 The Boot Loader Specification (BLS) defines a scheme and file format to manage bootloader configurations for each boot option in a drop-in directory.
 There is no need to manipulate the individual drop-in configuration files.
-This premise is particularly relevant in Red Hat Enterprise Linux 8 because not all architectures use the same bootloader:
+This premise is particularly relevant in RHEL 8 because not all architectures use the same bootloader:

 ppc64lewith open firmware use